mui/material-ui/docs/src/pages/components/tree-view/tree-view.md

 The component follows the WAI-ARIA authoring practices.

-To have an accessible tree view:

-- You must use `aria-labelledby` or `aria-label` to reference or provide a label on the TreeView.
-Otherwise screen readers announce it as "tree", making it hard to understand the context of a specific treeitem for users who rely on screen readers.
+To have an accessible tree view you must use `aria-labelledby` or `aria-label` to reference or provide a label on the TreeView.
+Otherwise screen readers announce it as "tree", making it hard to understand the context of a specific tree item.